How To Keep Your Child Motivated When Studying: 11 Tips For Parents

 Making sure your child has everything he or she needs means less resistance and fewer excuses.

-3. Create A Study Plan Together
+3. Create A Homework Help Plan Together

 Children do well with structure—having a solid study plan in place will help keep your child on track.
-Sit down with your child and create a plan for completing homework each night.
+Sit down with your child and create a plan for doing their homework each night.
 Including your child in the process will help keep him or her engaged (and more willing to adhere to the plan!)

 Your plan should include: